orel33/vpltoolkit/README.md

 # VPL Toolkit

-*FIXME: This README must be updated, because since release 4.0, the toolkit API and the startup strategy has evolved!*

 ## Introduction

 *VPL Toolkit* is a light toolkit to help *teachers* to program [VPL](http://vpl.dis.ulpgc.es/) activity in [Moodle](https://moodle.org/) for their *students*.